Agent Inference Server

 llmware and AI Bloks

 llmware is an open source project from AI Bloks - the company behind llmware.
 The company offers a Software as a Service (SaaS) Retrieval Augmented Generation (RAG) service.
-AI Bloks was founded by Namee Oberst and Darren Oberst in Oktober 2022.
+AI Bloks was founded by Namee Oberst and Darren Oberst in October 2022.

 License